nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

 ---
 # `bool containsPoint(...);` and `bool containsTriangle(...);`

-In this exercise, your task is to implement these 2 methods of the Circle class in the file containsPoint_containsTriangle.cpp
+In this exercise, your task is to implement these 2 methods of the `Circle` class located in the file *containsPoint_containsTriangle.cpp*.

 1. Implement method `bool containsPoint(const Point point);` to check if a given point is entirely within the circle or not (points on the circle do not count).
 If it is contained, return true.